 - Club Savings Account—Kirby members earn tokens with every deposit…A $5–$10 deposit earns one token and each additional $10 deposit earns another token up to a maximum of 10 per deposit.
 Tokens can be redeemed for fun prizes!

 - Special Share Certificates—With $100 minimum deposit, Kirby members earn a rate .25% higher than our regular Share Certificate.
 A variety of terms (6, 12, 18, 24, 36, 48, 60) are available and additional deposits of $25 or more may be made at any time.
 (There is a penalty for early withdrawal of funds.)

 - Kirby Kangaroo Website—Access the Club website or stories, games, coloring pages and jokes to entertain and educate.

-- Quarterly Newsletter—Fun games and financial lessons for all to enjoy are available in every issue.
+- Bi-annual Newsletter—Fun games and financial lessons for all to enjoy are available in every issue.

 - Beyond Kirby—When your child turns 13, their account automatically rolls over into our teen-oriented CU Succeed program.

 This program teaches teens good saving habits and financial responsibility through education and hands-on experience with a wide variety of cost-effective financial services.
 Members can remain in the program up to age 23 if they’re full-time college students.

 When you open your account, you’ll be automatically entered into a quarterly drawing for a chance to win $25.
 Plus, every time you make a deposit or sign up for a new service, you could win an additional $50.
 Get started with these great offerings:

 - Savings Account—Benefit from no service charges and interest paid on average daily balances.